-(Note: If any requested increase to a 7(a) Small Loan or SBA Express loan results in total 7(a) loan(s) in excess of \$500,000 (including loans made within 90 days of another), the Lender must follow the underwriting procedures for Standard 7(a) loans in paragraph C.2.a. above.)
+(Note: If any requested increase to a 7(a) Small Loan or SBA Express loan results in total 7(a) loan(s) in excess of \$500,000 (including loans made within 90 days of another), the Lender must follow the underwriting procedures for Standard 7(a) loans.)

 - i.
-All 7(a) Small Loan applications will begin with a screening for a FICO[®] Small Business Scoring ServiceSM Score (SBSS Score). - a) The SBSS Score is calculated based on a combination of consumer credit bureau data, business bureau data, Borrower financials, and application data (The SBSS Score is not to be confused with the Small Business Predictive Score (SBPS) used by SBA's Office of Credit Risk Management).
+All 7(a) Small Loan applications will begin with a screening for a FICO® Small Business Scoring ServiceSM Score (SBSS Score). - a) The SBSS Score is calculated based on a combination of consumer credit bureau data, business bureau data, Borrower financials, and application data (The SBSS Score is not to be confused with the Small Business Predictive Score (SBPS) used by SBA's Office of Credit Risk Management).
 The minimum credit score is based on the lower end of the risk profile of the current SBA portfolio.
 As of the effective date of this SOP, the minimum acceptable SBSS score is 155, but that score may be adjusted up or down from time to time.
-SBA will post on its website the minimum acceptable SBSS credit score for 7(a) Small Loan applications at www.sba.gov/partners/lenders/7a-loan-program. - b) If the Applicant receives an acceptable SBSS Score, the Lender will close and disburse the loan in accordance with the same processes and procedures it uses for its similarly-sized, non-SBA guaranteed loans. - c) If the Applicant does not receive an acceptable SBSS Score: - i) Lenders may submit via E-Tran a 7(a) loan application for processing under non-delegated procedures to the LGPC; or - PLP Lenders may approve an application that does not receive an acceptable SBSS credit score using their PLP authority.
-PLP Lenders may override an unacceptable SBSS score by completing a cashflow analysis that demonstrates the reasonable reassurance of repayment.
-SBA will not deny the Lender request for loan guaranty based solely upon the Lender's decision to use its PLP authority to underwrite the cashflow of the business. - ii.
-SBA Express loans:
+SBA will post on its website the minimum acceptable SBSS credit score for 7(a) Small Loan applications. - b) If the Applicant receives an acceptable SBSS Score: - i) Lenders processing the loan under non-delegated authority must submit the application via E-Tran.
+Once SBA issues the SBA loan number, the Lender may close and disburse the loan in accordance with the procedures in this SOP. - ii) Lenders processing the loan under PLP authority may close and disburse the loan in accordance with the procedures in this SOP. - c) If the Applicant does not receive an acceptable SBSS Score: - i) Lenders may submit the application via E-Tran for processing under non-delegated procedures.
+The Lender's credit memorandum must contain a cash flow analysis that demonstrates the Applicant can repay the loan through cashflow of the business.
+The cashflow analysis must include all business debt payments taking into account the effect of the new 7(a) loan.
+Once SBA issues the SBA loan number, the Lender may close and disburse the loan in accordance with the procedures in this SOP. - ii) PLP Lenders may approve an application that does not receive an acceptable SBSS credit score using their PLP authority.
+PLP Lenders may override an unacceptable SBSS score by: - (a) Completing a cashflow analysis that demonstrates the reasonable reassurance of repayment.
+Lenders must document the cashflow analysis in the loan file.
+The cashflow analysis must include all business debt payments taking into account the effect of the new 7(a) loan.
+SBA will not deny the Lender request for loan guaranty based solely upon the Lender's decision to use its PLP authority to underwrite the cashflow of the business; or b.
+For 7(a) Small and SBA Express loans: